JetBrains/amper/docs/FAQ.md

 What’s more, smooth interoperability with Gradle allows for the use of Amper in existing projects, which is important if we want to get feedback from real-world use cases.

-We are also working on a standalone Amper version to further improve the IDE support and workflow

 ### Why not simply improve Gradle?

 We believe there is room to improve the project configuration experience and IDE support.